Haufe-Lexware/wicked.haufe.io/doc/docker-images.md

 **Note**: Passing in any other environment variable from the "outside" which is part of the environment variables of the environment definitions (i.e. which is inside the `default.json` file) will cause this variable to be overridden.
 Doing this for other environment variables than the ones above (which are not part of `default.json`) will inevitably make things very difficult to understand though.

-### `portal`, `portal-mailer`, `portal-kong-adapter`, `portal-chatbot`
+### `ui`, `mailer`, `kong-adapter`, `chatbot`

 These four core components can only be impacted using two different environment variables:

-* `PORTAL_API_URL`: Pass in the URL of the `portal-api` API in case this is not the standard `http://portal-api:3001` URL.
+* `PORTAL_API_URL`: Pass in the URL of the `api` API in case this is not the standard `http://portal-api:3001` URL.
 If this environment variable is empty, this is what is going to be tested.
 In case you are deploying using `docker-compose`, this is usually the correct address, and also when deploying using e.g. Kubernetes, there will be a service which is discoverable using this DNS address, so this will be correct in most cases.
 In case it's not, use this variable to bootstrap the configuration process.
+When using the [Kubernetes Helm chart](../wicked/README.md), the services are named slightly different, also depending on the helm deployment name, but if you use the predefined `k8s` environment in the static configuration, things should "just work".
 * `LOG_LEVLE`: Specify the debug message log level using this environment variable.
 Use either `debug` to get **all** debug messages.

 ### `kong`